-Buying a health insurance plan cannot be a choice in the US, it is essential that one falls under the medical service providing community.
+Having health insurance shouldn’t be a choice, it is essential that one falls under the medical service providing community.
 However, to get a reliable and adequate healthcare coverage, you need to know these basic terms in this industry:

 The percentage of total average costs for covered benefits that a plan will cover.
 For example, if a plan has an actuarial value of 70%, on average, you would be responsible for 30% of the costs of all covered benefits.
 However, you could be responsible for a higher or lower percentage of the total costs of covered services for the year, depending on your actual health care needs and the terms of your insurance policy.